Kamdies Skincare and Spa unveils AOP, Brainiac, beauty queen, Nebe Faith as brand ambassadors

 Nebe Ifeoma Faith, on the other hand is an ex beauty queen(Miss global synergy heritage 2017/2018).
 CEO (the iconic Empress), producer, brand Ambassador and actress.
 Multiple award winning beauty queen and philanthropist (Founder Make A Child Smile).

-According to the Founder, Kamdies Skincare and Spa, the duo are expected to represent the company in terms of PR and promotions for the during for which their contracts were signed.
+According to the Founder, Kamdies Skincare and Spa, the duo are expected to represent the company in terms of PR and promotions for the period for which their contracts were signed.

 READ ALSO: Ex-beauty queen to bury granny ‘Madam Josephine Ezeiru’ in style